RajatASingh/Python/README.md

 A tuple is one of four python data structures that stores collection in a single variable.
 It is an ordered and immutable data structure.
 Same as the list it provides build-in operation to work with them.
 In a tuple, You can store any type of data and duplicate elements in a single variable.
 In my '01_Array' i have not worked on tuples because most of the problems were related to lists or dictionary.

 #### Set:
 A set is a type of data structure that is unordered and mutual.
 We can not access a set's element using an index instead we use an iterator to do that.
-Set only takes unique values duplication is not allowed in set. however, we can make changes like adding an element and removing an element! we can perform these operations on it.
+Set only takes unique values duplication is not allowed in a set. however, we can make changes like adding an element and removing an element! we can perform these operations on it.

 I have used a set in the '01_Array' file when removing duplicate values was required.